yanicells/yanicells/windows-config/setup.md

 - In the profile, go to appearance, set Scrollbar visibility to Hidden
 - In Launch Parameters, launch mode to default, launch position at 0, 0, and center on launch to off.

+## Windows Settings Tweaks
+- Set dark mode for system and apps.
+- Hide taskbar in settings.
+- Download flow launcher and set it up.
+- Add alt walker plugin to flow launcher. (research on everything search)
+- Flow launcher: disable animation and sound in settings, launch on startup, double check the Pinyin searching.

 # Terminal Setup Guide

 ## Prerequisites